Sarah Reeder, ISA CAPP

-Graduate of New York University's Certificate Program in Fine & Decorative Arts
+Graduate of New York University's Program in Fine & Decorative Arts

-Sarah Reeder is an Accredited Member of the Appraisers Association of America, an Accredited Member of the International Society of Appraisers and a graduate of New York University's Certificate Program in Appraisal Studies in Fine & Decorative Arts.
-She received her master's and undergraduate degrees from the College of William & Mary, where she also completed the Certificate Program in Museum Studies, Material Culture, and Early American History from the National Institute of American History and Democracy.
+Sarah Reeder is a Certified Member of the International Society of Appraisers with the Private Client Services designation, an Accredited Member of the Appraisers Association of America, and a graduate of New York University's Program in Appraisal Studies in Fine & Decorative Arts.
+She received her master's and undergraduate degrees from the College of William & Mary, where she also completed the Program in Museum Studies, Material Culture, and Early American History from the National Institute of American History and Democracy.

 Prior to founding Artifactual History® Appraisal, her professional experience included positions at the Smithsonian Institution, the Library of Congress, and the Colonial Williamsburg Foundation, as well as positions as a Subject Specialist at auction houses.

 She is a generalist appraiser with years of experience working with fine art, silver, furniture, ceramics, antiques and decorative arts.
 She is also a specialist and scholar in Mid-Century Modern and 20th Century Design.